Biodegradable Packaging Solutions for a Sustainable Future

 Since biodegradable plastics degrade over time, they reduce the amount of waste sent to landfills or incinerators.
-This improves waste management because less waste takes up space in landfills, freeing up land for other uses.
+This improves waste management because less waste takes up landfill space, freeing up land for other uses.
 It also reduces waste burning in incinerators, which emits harmful chemicals into the environment.
 Thus, biodegradable plastic is beneficial to the environment because it degrades in a landfill and is not required to be burned.

 Recyclable and Flexible

 Biodegradable plastics are recyclable.
 When discarded, these plastics decompose faster and can be easily recycled using an organic process.
 Biodegradable plastics are also non-toxic because they are free of chemicals and toxins.
 Thus, the recycled bio-waste can also be used as compost or as renewable energy for biogas production.
-Furthermore, because biodegradable plastic products are flexible when converted into polymers, they can be combined with traditional plastic-making products.
+Furthermore, biodegradable plastic products are flexible when converted into polymers so that they can be combined with traditional plastic-making products.
 As a result, no new products are required to produce biodegradable plastic products.

 Biodegradable Plastic Bag